ksefcovic/CYBR4580/ProgressReports.md

 *

 Dylan
-* Setting up the environment for AOSP development is somewhat of a hassle, because it requires such high specs to successfully be able to develop
+* Setting up the environment for AOSP development is somewhat of a hassle because it requires such high specs to successfully be able to develop
 * When I was adding the AOSP to Android Studio I ran into some indexing errors due to the source code being so large

 Aaron
 * Building AVD’s in Android Studio modifies an environment variable, which prevented me from running it on the general AVD.
-I was initially struggling to determine what was making the emulator go into a perpetual bootloop, but I after reading through some large logs, I realized the emulator was set to run a different architecture than what I had compiled.
+I was initially struggling to determine what was making the emulator go into a perpetual boot loop, but after reading through some large logs, I realized the emulator was set to run a different architecture than what I had compiled.

 # Progress Report 12-Nov-2019
 ## Overview